devjmitchell/hello-world/README.md

 # hello-world
 Running through the GitHub "Hello World" tutorial

-I've had a GitHub account for about 2 1/2 years, but I'd like to finally learn more!
+I've had a GitHub account for about 2 1/2 years (mid-2014), but I'd like to finally learn more!

-Testing an edit in Atom and using command line tools:
+I may use this hello-world repo to play around a bit.

+So far I've learned the following git commands and am using Atom to edit:
 atom .
 git clone <>
 git add <>